-As with all our options this meets the requirements for sacraments and the Registration cost is the same.
+As with all our options, Directed Study meets the requirements for sacraments and the Registration cost is the same.

 Make-Up Assignment Form use this form if your child misses ANY class-See Attendance below

-Beginning in October, each child is expected to hand in a minimum of 3 assignments per class – 8th Grade is the exception.
-If a class is missed, a Make-Up Assignment is required.
-See below for 8th Grade information and Attendance section for Make-Up Assignments.
+Beginning at the October class, each child is expected to hand in 3 assignments per class – 8th Grade is the exception, please see 8th Grade Section below.
+If a class is missed, a Make-Up Assignment is required, please seee the Make-Up Section below.

 The following is the required HOMEWORK for ALL Directed Study students:

 ALL pages, in the chapter, with ANY Activity or Question on them Including the Chapter Review and Faith In Action page(s).